cpuSonicatt/ktane-solver/README.md

 # KTaNE Bomb Expert

-A collection of JavaScript files to solve bomb modules from [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/).
+A collection of JavaScript files to solve the vanilla bomb modules from [Keep Talking and Nobody Explodes](https://keeptalkinggame.com/).